 After ten years of service, Jessica Einhorn stepped down as dean of the Paul H. Nitze School of Advanced International Studies, The Johns Hopkins University, on June 30, 2012.
 Dr. Einhorn, the first SAIS graduate to serve as dean, is known internationally for her knowledge of global capital markets, public finance and portfolio risk management.
 As of July 2012, she is resident at The Rock Creek Group in Washington, DC, where she is a longstanding member of the Rock Creek Group Advisory Board..

 In August 1999, Dr. Einhorn concluded her career of nearly 20 years of service with the World Bank.
 In the wake of the Asian financial crisis, from 1998 to 1999, she spent a year as a visiting fellow at the International Monetary Fund.
 From 1996 to 1998, she was managing director of the World Bank, where she was in charge of the financial management of the World Bank and its activities in resource mobilization from the public and private sectors.
 She assumed this position after serving as the vice president and treasurer of the bank, a position she held since 1992.

-Currently, she serves as a director of the Peterson Institute for International Economics and the National Bureau of Economic Research.
-She is a former trustee of the German Marshall Fund and the Rockefeller Brothers Fund, and former director of the Center for Global Development and Council on Foreign Relations.
-In the private sector, she is director of Time Warner and of BlackRock.
-She is former chair of the global advisory board of J.E.
+In the non-profit sector, she serves as a director of the National Bureau of Economic Research.
+She is a former trustee of the German Marshall Fund and the Rockefeller Brothers Fund, and former director of the Peterson Institute for International Economics, the Center for Global Development, and the Council on Foreign Relations.
+In the private sector, she presently serves as a Director at BlackRock.
+She served for more than a decade as Director of Time Warner, which is now part of AT&T. She is former chair of the global advisory board of J.E.
 Robert Cos. and former director of Pitney Bowes.